kadajnanadeepika-245/Codtech-Internship-Task-01-Logo-Design-Mockup/README.md

-# Codtech-Internship-Task-01-Logo-Design-Mockup
+Codtech Internship Task 01 – Logo Design Mockup Project Overview
 This project involves creating a professional logo mockup with 2–3 unique design variations.
-The goal is to visually explore different concepts for branding by experimenting with layout, typography, iconography, and color schemes.
-The project emphasizes creativity, consistency, and alignment with brand identity principles.
+The objective is to explore and present different concepts for branding by experimenting with layout, typography, iconography, and color schemes.
+The focus is on creativity, consistency, and alignment with brand identity principles.

-Tools Used:
+Tools Used

-Figma (for designing and presenting logo variations)
+Figma – For designing and presenting logo variations.

-Objectives:
+Objectives

-Develop 2 to 3 distinct logo design concepts
+Develop 2 to 3 distinct logo design concepts.

-Showcase different interpretations of the same brand idea
+Showcase different interpretations of the same brand idea.

-Ensure clarity, scalability, and versatility in each design
+Ensure each logo is clear, scalable, and versatile across applications.

-Deliverable:
+Deliverable
-A Figma file containing all logo variations, presented on a mockup layout to simulate real-world usage (e.g., business cards, web headers, or app icons).
+A Figma file containing all logo variations, presented in a mockup layout to simulate real-world usage (such as on business cards, websites, or app interfaces).

-Skills Applied:
+Skills Applied
 Visual design principles

 Typography and color theory

 Digital mockup presentation

-Figma proficiency
+Proficiency in Figma